 We give a little extra.

 It’s great to be cheap.
 But you need to offer value too.
-Our cover is fully comp but comes with extras a lot of others can’t match.
+Our cover is comprehensive but comes with extras a lot of others can’t match.
 Our app has a bunch of features to make life easier:

 Car Medic: A handy tool that’ll let you know about problems with your car.
 The same service at a garage can cost £50-£100.